amomen9/PostgreSQL/Backup/Manual Backup & Restore/README.md

 \dn # show schema
 ```

 ### Verify the integrity of the full backups

-The built-in tool to verify the integrity of the backups for PostgreSQL is pg_verifybackup.
+The built-in tool to verify the integrity of the backups for PostgreSQL is pg_verifybackup. pg_verifybackup is only intended for plain backup format.
+For the archive format, you can extract the contents first and then pass them to pg_verifybackup.
 An example is below:

 ```
 $ pg_basebackup -h mydbserver -D /usr/local/pgsql/data